Purpose

 Notice

-A special subquery refers to a subquery similar to the one corresponding to an updatable view.
-This type of subquery should not contain complex operators, such as GROUP BY, DISTINCT, and WINDOW FUNCTION.
+A special subquery refers to a subquery similar to that corresponding to an updatable view.
+Such subqueries should not contain complex operators (such as GROUP BY, DISTINCT, and WINDOW FUNCTION).

 Example 1

-Create the tbl1 table and insert test data.
+Create the sample table tbl1 and insert test data.

 obclient> CREATE TABLE tbl1(col1 INT PRIMARY KEY,col2 INT);